Phone numbers

 • It can lead to repressed feelings and memories coming to the surface, resulting in overwhelming emotional distress

-• It can affect sleep quality and energy levels in the days after drinking, which can cause a person’s mood levels to continue fluctuating after their alcohol consumption
+• It can affect sleep quality and energy levels in the days after drinking, which can cause a person’s mood to continue fluctuating after their alcohol consumption

 As alcohol can have such a significant impact on mood, someone with a mental health condition who drinks heavily may find that while alcohol initially lifts their mood or causes them to feel relaxed, it leaves them feeling worse both during and after consuming a lot.